 Their favoured tropes include:

 - Baseball Episode: Key seems to have a thing for baseball.
-Little Busters! centres around it, a story arc in CLANNAD shows the main cast playing baseball, in Angel Beats! one character's backstory heavily features baseball and the characters play it on occasion, and a Kanon drama CD references baseball often as well.
+Little Busters! centres around it, a story arc in CLANNAD shows the main cast playing baseball, in Angel Beats! one character's backstory heavily features baseball and the characters play it on occasion, Charlotte had a Character of the Day who was a baseball player, and a Kanon drama CD references baseball often as well.

 - Bleached Underpants: To a minimal extent.
 All the visual novels come in clean versions, which in some cases are better for the lack of a shoehorned sex scene.